berachain/beacon-kit/kurtosis/README.md

 ## What is Kurtosis

-[Kurtosis](https://www.kurtosis.com/) is a platform for running distributed systems on Docker / Kubernetes.
-It provides a simple, powerful framework for spinning up and tearing down distributed systems programmatically.
+[Kurtosis](https://www.kurtosis.com/) is a distributed application development platform.
+Its goal is to make building a distributed application as easy as developing a single-server app.

 ## How to Use